gussev/llm/README.md

 ⦁	teller - "tries" to maintain a "conversation" with you by choosing the last word of the previous sentence to begin a new one.

 6. Well, now you know everything to create data for setting up your own llm.
 It's up to you.
 Experiment as you wish.
-And it's all Free of charge.

 7. **Memo**.
-The program is written in Go for Windows 10, there is no multithreading, the data for llm is located all in RAM.
-There is a plan for its further development.
+The program is written in Go for Windows 10, there is no multithreading, the data for llm is located entirely in RAM.
+And there is a plan for its further development.

-8. If you find any **error** and wish to send me a description, please provide a set of data where possible to reproduce the bug.
-I will say thank you.
+8. If you find any **error** and wish to send me a description, please provide a set of data where it is possible to reproduce the bug.
+That would be very kind.

 9. In case there is a **modification** you need, drop me a message.